-Some of my Articles and research are in the form of Videos and Podcasts and can be found on the videos and podcast page.
+Some of the Articles and research can be found on the videos and podcast page.

 author Frances Wilson

 Spotify Sunday: A Musical Tapestry – by Bridget Cunningham

 The tapestry of exceptional female musicians has rarely been drawn together and I now wish to share with you a little about my historical predecessors as well as current notable female musicians.